FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 {% remote_include https://raw.githubusercontent.com/sonderformat-llc/fusionauth-example-express-api/master/app/index.html %}
 ```

+Once you have created these files, you can test the API.

+## Testing the Authentication Flow

-Once you have created these files, start up the {{page.technology}} API using this command:
+Start up the {{page.technology}} API using this command:

 ```shell
 npm start